IgrecL/japanese/README.md

 * [Netflix](https://mega.nz/folder/2H4CFQYR#bd9LHl9VOqdT3crrJa0Axw): very long list of subtitles ripped from Netflix
 * [Japanese Movies](https://github.com/eurusdagr/Japanese-Movies-Subtitles): subtitles for Japanese movies, ordered by directors

-### Anime streaming websites
+### ストリーミング Streaming

 I personally never use streaming websites for learning.
 Downloading what you consume makes learning easier, as you can use all kinds of tools that only work on files on your computer.
-However, I used to do so at first, so here are the best ones:
+However, I used to do so at first, so here are the best ones I found for anime:

 * [Animelon](https://animelon.com/): Japanese and English subtitles available
 * [Zoro.to](https://zoro.to/): you can turn off the English subtitles, but no Japanese subs

-### Manga

-Reading raw manga is pretty hard, but you can use tools such as Mokuro and Yomichan to make it achievable earlier.
-* [Itazuraneko Manga](https://itazuraneko.neocities.org/library/manga.html): a lot of raw manga
-* [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi): you can bulk download japanes manga through Tachiyomi and export them to your computer afterwards

-### Books

-In my opinion, reading books is the best way to enhance your understanding of Japanese grammar and to learn a lot of words.
-Unlike reading manga, you don't get extra information from the drawings, and the sentences are more advanced and formal.
-The good news is that books are way easier to find than anime subtitles.

-I recommend having an English translation of the book you're reading, alongside the Japanese version.
-Advanced Japanese syntax can be quite confusing, and you may think you understood the meaning of a sentence when in reality you mistook a grammatical form for another.

-* [Z-Lib](https://z-lib.org/): biggest online library (not only Japanese)
-* [Itazuraneko Books](https://itazuraneko.neocities.org/library/shousetu.html): all kinds of Japanese books
-* [Imperial Library](http://kx5thpx2olielkihfyo4jgjqfb7zx7wxr3sd4xzt26ochei4m6f7tayd.onion/): if Z-Lib is down

-### TV
+### テレビ TV

 I rarely watch TV but there are lots of way to do it.